Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Abstract

 \section{Abstract}

-{ Since the late 16th century, scientists have continuously innovated and developed new microscope types for various applications.
-Creating a new architecture from the ground up requires substantial scientific expertise and creativity, often spanning years or even decades.
-In this study, we propose an alternative approach called "Differentiable Microscopy," which introduces a top-down design paradigm for optical microscopes.
+Designing new optical systems from the ground up for microscopy imaging tasks {such as phase retrieval,} requires substantial scientific expertise and creativity. { To augment the traditional design process}, we propose differentiable microscopy ($\partial\mu$), which introduces a top-down design { approach}.
 Using all-optical phase retrieval as an illustrative example, we demonstrate the effectiveness of data-driven microscopy design through $\partial\mu$.
-Furthermore, we conduct comprehensive comparisons with competing methods, showcasing the consistent superiority of our learned designs across multiple datasets, including biological samples.
-To substantiate our ideas, we experimentally validate the functionality of one of the learned designs, providing a proof of concept.The proposed differentiable microscopy framework supplements the creative process of designing new optical systems and would perhaps lead to unconventional but better optical designs.
+Furthermore, we conduct comprehensive comparisons with {existing all-optical phase retrieval} methods, showcasing the consistent superiority of our learned designs across multiple datasets, including biological samples.
+To substantiate our ideas, we experimentally validate the functionality of one of the learned designs, providing a proof of concept.
+The proposed differentiable microscopy framework supplements the creative process of designing {new phase microscopy systems and may be extended to other similar applications in optical design.}